axelerant/testimonials-widget/readme.txt

 Through categories and tagging, you can create organizational structures based upon products, projects and services via categories and then apply tagging for further classificaton.
 As an example, you might create a Portfolio category and then use tags to identify web, magazine, media, public, enterprise niches.
 You can then configure the Testimonial Widget to show only Portfolio testimonials with the public and enterprise tags.
 In another Testimonial Widget, you can also select only Portfolio testimonials, but then allow web and media tags.

-Single testimonial view supports image, source, title, email, company and URL details.
+Single testimonial view supports image, source, title, location, email, company and URL details.

 = Primary Features =

 * Admin interface to add, edit and manage testimonials
 * Filters to manipulate testimonial layout and presentation
-* Has fields for source, title, testimonial, email, company and URL details
+* Has fields for source, title, location, testimonial, email, company and URL details
 * Multiple widgets on a single page capable
 * Settings screen for site-wide option defaults
 * Shortcodes and theme functions for listings and rotation
-* Single testimonial view includes image, source, title, email, company and URL details
+* Single testimonial view includes image, source, title, location,, email, company and URL details
 * Testimonials archive view

 = Testimonials Widget Premium Plugin Features =